jszczepaniak/vehicles/README.md

 # vehicles
-This is for learning Puthon and GIT
+This is for learning Python and GIT